| |

 Map courtesy of Wanderlog, a trip planner

-When you’ve seen the sites of the city and you feel ready to venture a bit further afield, there are lots of day trips to choose from.
+When you’ve seen the sites of Hobart and you feel ready to venture a bit further afield, there are lots of day trips to choose from.
 These are some of my favourite day trips from Hobart:

 1. Port Arthur & the Tasman Peninsula

-The Port Arthur Historic Site is one of the best day trips from Hobart and is located on the stunning Tasman Peninsula.
+The Port Arthur Historic Site is one of the most popular Hobart day trips and is located on the stunning Tasman Peninsula.
 It’s one of the most popular places to visit in Tasmania.
 Port Arthur is a 90-minute drive from Hobart and there are lots of things to see and do along the way.

 It’s worth stopping to enjoy the scenic walks and the impressive natural rock formations on the Tasman Peninsula, including the Tasman Arch and the Devil’s Kitchen, the Blowhole, and the Tessellated Pavement.
 Before arriving in Port Arthur you’ll drive across the Eagle Hawk Neck, the site of the infamous dog line.
 Ferocious dogs were kept here to keep the prisoners from escaping.
 And from the lookout, you can enjoy sweeping views of Pirate Bay.